pythonph/pycon-2015/_build/html/_sources/volunteers.txt

   Steve is the web admin and maintainer of the PyCon Philippines website.
 If you'd like to help, simply submit a pull request to the `pycon-2015 <https://github.com/pythonph/pycon-2015>`_ repo with your changes.

   Steve is also the person that oversees the design and printing of the PyCon Philippines logo, t-shirt, flyers, brochure, tarpauline, banner, speakers, volunteer and participants IDs.
-You can reach him at admin@python.ph or via Twitter (@themarksteve).
+You can reach him at admin@python.ph or via Twitter (`@themarksteve <https://twitter.com/themarksteve>`_).

 2. Logistics team